 Make sure you come here on an empty stomach as there is plenty of great food on offer.
 This is also a great place to stock up with some fantastic road trip snacks.

 If you are into seafood then this is an absolute must.
-However, if seafood is not your thing then there are plenty of other options on the Cod and Lobster Brasserie’s menu.
+However, if seafood is not your thing then there are plenty of other options on the Mama Cod Tiki Bar’s menu.

 Set in a beautiful old building it has a wonderfully eclectic feel, that is certainly worth checking out.